Please Read About Supplies

 3. Water container, Paper Towels

-4. Paper Plates for mixing paint, or Pad of Palette Paper
+4. Paper Plates for mixing paint, or Pad of Palette Paper OR:

 5. Optional Masterson Sta-Wet Palette system, 12x16 size.
 This will save your paints for up to a week or more!
 AND I use the palette sheets in my collage work when I’m done mixing on them. (they are not shiny) please read the directions and prepare your palette sheet before the workshop and bring it in a ziplock bag..
 I HIGHLY RECOMMEND this system and you can see why here.